 Vegan Snickers Bars

 Dip each bar into the melted chocolate and place back on the parchment paper.
 Cover all the bars.
 Use the extra chocolate and drizzle it on top of the bars and sprinkle with flaky sea salt.

 Yes, if you want to use peanut butter in place of cashew butter you can do that.
 This would also be delicious.
-But, I love the neutral flavor that cashew butter provides in this recipe.
+But, I love the neutral flavor that cashew butter provides in this recipe as it tastes most similar to the classic nougat in traditional snickers bars.

+Vegan Snickers Bars